zorkdev/heroku-buildpack/README.md

 ### Other build arguments

 If you want to pass extra flags to the `swift build` command, you can do so by setting the `SWIFT_BUILD_FLAGS` config variable.
-The most common use of this feature is to enable _test discovery_.
+The most common use of this feature is to enable _test discovery_ for older versions of Swift.

-#### Test discovery
+#### Test discovery (Swift 5.3.3 and below)

-At the time of writing, while the buildpack does not run tests, having a test manifest or enabling test discovery is mandatory if your project has a test target.

-Without either of those, your deployment will fail with an obscure error, such as:
+> Swift 5.4 runs test discovery by default, making this section finally obsolete.

+Previously, projects with a test target needed either a LinuxMain.swift file, or a build flag that enables test discovery, to build successfully on Linux.
+Lacking them, the build would fail with an error message like below:

     remote: error: missing LinuxMain.swift file in the Tests directory
     remote:  !
 Push rejected, failed to compile Swift app.
     remote:
     remote:  !
 Push failed

-> This is painfully common with the Vapor 4 template projects.

-The easy and low-maintenance solution is passing the `--enable-test-discovery` build flag via Heroku configuration and attempting to deploy again.
+The easy and low-maintenance solution was passing the `--enable-test-discovery` build flag via Heroku configuration and attempting to deploy again.

 The following example demonstrates this: